th7mo/th7mo.com/to-do.md

 - Remove dependency on Google Photos for my media.
   I want a platform independent solution to store my media.
   A Network Attached Storage (NAS) or home server solution should be future-proof.
-- Explain how to make audio work before you forget it (I almost forgot it now...).
-  - global pulseaudio flag
-  - install pipewire and wireplumber
-  - use pavucontrol for easy managing of audio (it is not worth it for the terminal)
 - Buy a microphone